Liturgy and Sacraments

 “The marriage covenant, by which a man and a woman form with each other an intimate communion of life and love, has been founded and endowed with its own special laws by the Creator.
 By its very nature it is ordered to the good of the couple, as well as to the generation and education of children.
 Christ the Lord raised marriage between the baptized to the dignity of a sacrament.”
 (CCC 1660)

-A minimum of three months of parish registration is required.
-Please contact our Business Manager, Kandace Leypoldt at [email protected] or 540.347.2922 to start the marriage preparation process.
-Guidelines will be provided when the Marriage Preparation is scheduled.
+To begin, contact our Business Manager, Kandace Leypoldt, at [email protected] or 540-347-2922.
+Guidelines will be provided once Marriage Preparation is scheduled.

-Parishioners Only:
+Parishioners

 Additional Resources for Marriage Preparation from the USCCB